rsaballos/MTDGderivative-structures/README.md

 1. Creating virtual structural libraries of ordered anion arrangements.
 2. Seamlessly incorporating DFT calculations to determine phase stability diagrams.
-3. Evaluating how chemical pressure and/or structural distortions may be used to direct anion order.
+3. Evaluating how chemical pressure and/or structural distortions may be used to direct ion order.
-4. Using data mining techniques to identify descriptors for anion order.
+4. Using data mining techniques to identify descriptors for ion order.

 For more detailed information please refer to the README.pdf